daansteemit/steemrepair/banners.md

-## Steemrepair banners and graphics
+# Steemrepair banners and graphics

+## Simple banners

 These are all the official banners available for our group.
 Usage of the banners ( or tag) is not obligatory.